phx/signal-desktop-lockscreen/README.md

 # signal-desktop-lockscreen

-#### WARNING: This breaks functionality on MacOS as of Signal Desktop v5.15.0!
+#### WARNING: This breaks functionality as of Signal Desktop v5.15.0!
 (If you have a fix, submit a PR)

 *In the meantime, I have created a script specifically for Mac that can be run manually anytime you are notified of an available Signal Desktop update.*